 I am a licensed clinical psychologist with over 20 years of clinical experience.
 I help people heal from difficult experiences, develop authentic and meaningful relationships, and live a life that honors their strengths, passions, and identity.
 Therapy, to me, is collaborative – I work to create a warm and safe space where you can pursue goals that are important to you.
 My approach is non-judgmental, insightful, and interactive.
 I believe in working towards a better understanding of yourself and your relationships as well as taking action to create meaningful change.

 My educational background includes a B.S. degree from Tulane University in 1992 (Psychology major).
 Thereafter, I obtained both my M.S.
 (1995) and Psy.D.
 (1998) degrees from Miami Institute of Psychology (doctoral dissertation – The Efficacy of Cognitive Behavioral Treatment for Anxiety Disorders).

-I have been in private practice in Washington DC since 2000, and currently focus on working with adults who present with anxiety, depression, and relationship issues.
+Since 2000, I have worked in private practice with individuals who struggle with depression, anxiety, and relationship issues.